Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Special enrollment periodsIncome planning required

-COBRA lets you keep your employer’s plan for up to 18 months after leaving your job.
-It’s costly since you pay the full premium plus a 2% fee, making it less affordable among early retirement health insurance options.
+COBRA lets you keep your old plan for up to 18 months—but you’ll pay the full premium plus a small admin fee, so it’s usually pricier than marketplace coverage.

 When COBRA Makes Sense